ManuelH93/CnnTextClassifier/README.md

 Implemented model uses a simplified architecture adapted for my use case (obfuscated text).
 Parameters and network topology probably need to be adjusted for your use case.

 # Data
+Data can be supllied via the following text files (not included):

 xtrain.txt - training examples
 ytrain.txt - training labels